sidney-eliot/3d-artists-handbook/content/texture/baking-and-texturing-prep.md

 >Armor_p014_high_002
 >Armor_p014_high_003
 >Armor_pt015_high

+Other things one could add to the name are texture resolution and texture sheet, as well as if the low part doesn't need to be baked.

 ## Color ID Mapping
 This is a convenience step which makes masking easier and more precise.
 T